 Conservation Banner

-Natural Resources Management courses combine the fields of ecology and conservation with planning for the efficient use and preservation of land, water, wildlife, and forests.
-Within the general area of natural resources management, these courses usually cover specific topics and uses, such as hunting or fishing preserves, forest production and management, wildlife preservation, and human outdoor recreation.
+Natural resources management courses combine the fields of ecology, environmental science, biology, and conservation, with planning for the efficient use of land, water, wildlife, and forest resources.
+These courses usually cover specific topics such as aquaponics, animal husbandry/care, wildlife rehabilitation and preservation, hunting or fishing preserves, forest production and management, and human outdoor recreation.

 9th Grade